devtron-labs/tutorials/content/docs/workflow-editor.md

 ## External CI Pipeline

-You can use your existing CI Architecture, to create your own CI Architecture.
-For reference, Click on: [External CI Pipeline](https://docs.devtron.ai/docs/external-ci-pipeline/)
+You can use your existing CI Architecture or if you want to create your own CI Architecture.
+Click on: [External CI Pipeline](https://docs.devtron.ai/docs/external-ci-pipeline/)

 ## Linked CI Pipeline